stillmatic/flagsheet/readme.md

 The library internally uses the murmurhash3 algorithm.
 This is fairly arbitrary but I can't imagine a great argument _against_ it.

 We do not support non-string variant values.
 I can see why it would be reasonable to do so (eg supporting integers), but I think it's a bit of a slippery slope, I have seen some truly horrific abuse of lists, maps, etc in this context.
 I also don't want to deal with converting types etc, but you can of course do the casting yourself.

+# References

+The basic experimental design is inspired by Google's [Overlapping Experiment Infrastructure](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36500.pdf).
+It is also broadly similar to what we used at [Quora](https://quoradata.quora.com/The-Essential-Reading-Guide-to-industry-practice-of-Controlled-experiments-and-Causal-inferences), though obviously much simpler.

+Much of the concurrency logic is borrowed from [go-cache](https://github.com/patrickmn/go-cache/tree/master).
+We optimize it slightly for our use case, as we refresh the entire cache at once, rather than on a per-key basis.